 - 10.1 Each Party keeps ownership of its own Existing IPRs.
-The Supplier gives the Authority a non-exclusive, perpetual, royalty-free, irrevocable, transferable worldwide licence to use, change and sub-license the Supplier's Existing IPR to enable it and its sub-licensees to both: - (a) receive and use the Deliverables; - (b) use the New IPR. - 10.2 Any New IPR created under the Contract is owned by the Authority.
-The Authority gives the Supplier a licence to use any Existing IPRs for the purpose of fulfilling its obligations under the Contract and a perpetual, royalty-free, non-exclusive licence to use any New IPRs. - 10.3 Where a Party acquires ownership of intellectual property rights incorrectly under this Contract it must do everything reasonably necessary to complete a transfer assigning them in writing to the other Party on request and at its own cost. - 10.4 Neither Party has the right to use the other Party's intellectual property rights, including any use of the other Party's names, logos or trademarks, except as provided in clause 10 or otherwise agreed in writing. - 10.5 If any claim is made against the Authority for actual or alleged infringement of a third party's intellectual property arising out of, or in connection with, the supply or use of the Deliverables (an "IPR Claim"), then the Supplier indemnifies the Authority against all losses, damages, costs or expenses (including professional fees and fines) incurred as a result of the IPR Claim. - 10.6 If an IPR Claim is made or anticipated the Supplier must at its own expense and the Authority's sole option, either: - (a) obtain for the Authority the rights in clauses 10.1 and 10.2 without infringing any third party intellectual property rights;
+The Supplier gives the Authority a non-exclusive, perpetual, royalty-free, irrevocable, worldwide licence to use the Supplier's Existing IPR to enable it and its sub-licensees to both: - (a) receive and use the Deliverables; - (b) use the New IPR. - 10.2 Any New IPR created under the Contract is owned by the Authority.
+The Authority gives the Supplier a licence to use any Existing IPRs for the purpose of fulfilling its obligations under the Contract and a perpetual, royalty-free, non-exclusive licence to use any New IPRs. - 10.3 Where a Party acquires ownership of intellectual property rights incorrectly under this Contract it must do everything reasonably necessary to complete a transfer assigning them in writing to the other Party on request and at its own cost. - 10.4 Neither Party has the right to use the other Party's intellectual property rights, including any use of the other Party's names, logos or trademarks, except as provided in clause 10 or otherwise agreed in writing. - 10.5 If any claim is made against the Authority for actual or alleged infringement of a third party's intellectual property arising out of, or in connection with, the supply or use of the Deliverables (an "IPR Claim"), then the Supplier, subject to the Authority's duty to use its best endeavours to mitigate loss, indemnifies the Authority against all direct and reasonable losses, damages, costs or expenses (including professional fees and fines) incurred as a result of the IPR Claim.

+10.6 If an IPR Claim is made or anticipated the Supplier must at its own expense and the Authority's sole option, either:

-(b) replace or modify the relevant item with substitutes that don't infringe intellectual property rights without adversely affecting the functionality or performance of the Deliverables.
+- (a) obtain for the Authority the rights in clauses 10.1 and 10.2 without infringing any third party intellectual property rights; - (b) replace or modify the relevant item with substitutes that don't infringe intellectual property rights without adversely affecting the functionality or performance of the Deliverables.